hmmarketing-ma/onix-parser/README.md

 1. **Memory Efficiency**: Processes one product at a time, keeping memory usage low
 2. **Batch Processing**: Can process a subset of products (using limit and offset)
 3. **Progress Tracking**: Provides real-time feedback through the callback function
+4. **Conditional Processing**: Can stop processing when callback returns false
-4. **Error Handling**: Can continue processing even if some products fail to parse
+5. **Error Handling**: Can continue processing even if some products fail to parse
-5. **Performance**: Better performance for large files, avoiding timeouts
+6. **Performance**: Better performance for large files, avoiding timeouts
-6. **Consistency**: Extracts the same data as the regular parser, including supplier GLN
+7. **Consistency**: Extracts the same data as the regular parser, including supplier GLN

 See `examples/streaming.php` for a complete example of using the streaming parser.